 Dinosaurs used to live in New Zealand.
 We know this because their fossils have been found in a few places.
 The fossils of a number of different dinosaurs were found at the Mangahouanga Stream, in north-west Hawke’s Bay, by Joan Wiffen and her colleagues.
-They were found together with fossils of land plants, including pollen from trees and tree ferns, as well as with fossil marine animals.
+They were found together with fossils of land plants, including pollen1 from trees and tree ferns, as well as with fossil2 marine animals.

 To add to the picture of prehistoric Hawke’s Bay, paleontologists have tried to find out when the Mangahouanga fossils lived.
 These include Dr James Crampton and colleagues at GNS Science and others at Victoria University of Wellington.